BLSQ/iaso/docs/pages/dev/reference/API/org_unit_registry.md

       }
     ]
   },
-  "changes": {
-    "parent": "String? - Name of the new parent OrgUnit, may be null or omitted.", "name": "String? - New name of the OrgUnit, may be null or omitted.", "opening_status": "Enum<Status>? - New status of the OrgUnit, One of `open` or `close`, may be null or omitted.", "org_unit_type_id": "Int? - id of the new OrgUnitType, may be null or omitted", "org_unit_type_name": "String? - Name of the new OrgUnitType, may be null or omitted", "groups": "Array of String? - can be empty, null or omitted.
-Names of the new groups", "geo_point": { "": "New GeoPoint? for the OrgUnit, may be null or omitted", "latitude": "Double - New latitude of the OrgUnit", "longitude": "Double - New longitude of the OrgUnit", "altitude": "Double - New altitude of the OrgUnit", "accuracy": "Double - New accuracy of the OrgUnit" },
+  "new_parent": "String? - Name of the new parent OrgUnit, may be null or omitted.", "new_name": "String? - New name of the OrgUnit, may be null or omitted.", "new_org_unit_type_id": "Int? - id of the new OrgUnitType, may be null or omitted", "new_org_unit_type_name": "String? - Name of the new OrgUnitType, may be null or omitted", "new_groups": "Array of String? - can be empty, null or omitted.
+Names of the new groups", "new_geo_point": { "": "New GeoPoint? for the OrgUnit, may be null or omitted",
+    "latitude": "Double - New latitude of the OrgUnit", "longitude": "Double - New longitude of the OrgUnit", "altitude": "Double - New altitude of the OrgUnit", "accuracy": "Double - New accuracy of the OrgUnit" },
-    "geo-shape": "String? - New GeoJSON representation, may be null or omitted", "instances": [ "Array of form objects? - may be null or omitted, cannot be empty", {
+  "new_reference_instances": [ "Array of form objects? - may be null or omitted, cannot be empty",
+    {
       "form_id": "id of the form",
       "form_name": "Name of the form",
       "instance_id": "id of the instance",
       "values": [
         {
           "key": "String",
           "label": "String",
           "value": "String"
         }
       ]
     }
   ]
-  }
 }
 ```